Is Uganda safe for Tourists? Uganda-Safety-Security in 2025

 4. Follow the Park Rules and the Instructions of the Rangers:

-Uganda-Safety- Security in 2025: When visiting Uganda on a safari, following the park rules and instructions provided by the Uganda Wildlife Authority Rangers is crucial.
+Uganda-Safety—Security in 2025: When visiting Uganda on a safari, it is crucial to follow the park rules and instructions provided by the Uganda Wildlife Authority Rangers.
 These rules and guidelines, such as maintaining a safe distance from wildlife, not littering, and respecting the natural habitat, ensure your safety and security during your outdoor adventures.

 Your driver-guide is also vital in keeping you safe and secure during your travels.
-They are not just drivers, but also knowledgeable about the local culture, wildlife, and terrain.
+They are not just drivers but also knowledgeable about the local culture, wildlife, and terrain.
 They are familiar with the necessary precautions and will provide guidance to ensure your experience in Uganda is as safe and enjoyable as possible.

-When participating in activities like white-water rafting, it is crucial to listen to and follow the instructions provided by the experienced guides.
-By doing so, you are taking an active role in your safety, as mishaps are rare, and following the instructions can help prevent any incidents from occurring.
+When participating in activities like white-water rafting, listening to and following the instructions provided by the experienced guides is crucial.
+By doing so, you are taking an active role in your safety, as mishaps are rare, and following the instructions can help prevent incidents.

 It is important to note that visiting Uganda without a guide can be risky.
 Recently, a tragic incident occurred where a group of Saudis driving through Murchison Falls Park without a driver-guide encountered an elephant, and one of the men was trampled to death.